mhrstv/fitvitality/README.md

 # FitVitality
 <h6>Please have in mind that the tools and software used are out-of-date and mostly not as user-friendly as somebody would want to.
 This is just a simple, clamped project.</h6>
+<h6>Also note that the website might be down on visit - that means that the project was made long enough ago.
+Information about the project can be found primarily and solely on the GitHub page.</h6>
 FitVitality is a comprehensive fitness and health companion designed to help users achieve their wellness goals by providing personalized guidance, tracking, and motivation.

 ## Features